Master of Science (MSc) degree programme

 Important elements of the programme include academic skills such as developing a critical understanding of appropriate tools; exposure to new methods and techniques; gaining competence in developing tools for the acquisition, processing, transformation, analysis, modelling, storage and presentation of spatial data; using geo-information in identifying and responding to development problems and in drafting development policies; and developing research skills.

-What is the programme structure?
+What is the Master's structure?

-The MSc programme consists of four distinct blocks.
+The Master's consists of four distinct blocks.

 |1||1-3||GI Science and earth observation: a process-based approach|